 When should I replace my water heater, and how do I extend It’s life?

 Upgrading your current water heater may not be at the top of your to-do list, but it’s definitely something you should keep in mind.
 A new water heater can mean increased efficiency and, as a result, lower energy bills.
 Not to mention, it can also mean improved water quality and temperature.
 If you’re not sure when you last upgraded your water heater, you can usually find out by looking at the serial number.
 Otherwise, keep an eye (and ear) out for strange noises or smells from your system, uneven water temperature or flow, and increasing energy bills.
 These could all be signs that it’s time for an upgrade.
 So while it may not be the most exciting home improvement project, replacing your water heater is definitely worth considering.

 Contact your local water heating company!

-At Midwest Plumbing CO, LLC, we understand that not everyone is an expert when it comes to plumbing.
-That’s why we’re here to help you with your next water heater installation in Lakewood, Colorado.
+At MIDWEST PLUMBING CO.
+LLC CO, LLC, we understand that not everyone is an expert when it comes to plumbing.
+That’s why we’re here to help you with your next water heater installation in Wheat Ridge, Colorado.
 We’ll work with you to make sure you get the best possible service for your home.
-With Midwest Plumbing, you can count on us for all your Lakewood plumbing and water heater replacement needs.
+With MIDWEST PLUMBING CO.
+LLC, you can count on us for all your Wheat Ridge plumbing and water heater replacement needs.
 Call us today to get started on your next water heater project.